Connecting with Business Colleagues in Thanksgiving

 Jan reviewed the basics of competitive intelligence including the traditional intelligence cycle and the knowledge pyramid to build insightful, actionable intelligence.
 Intelligence is the right information, delivered and prepared for the people in the company who have the authority to make decisions.
 In this vein, Jan shared former Motorola CEO Bob Galvin’s parable.
 Bob had made a bad decision around a market entry.
 There was one employee who didn’t share some key information, and Bob wondered whose fault it was that the employee hadn’t shared this information.
 His or the employee’s?
 Jan asserted that it was the employee’s and honed in on connecting with the right employees around key decisions.

 Another gem was, “Get your information and insight into the Heads of decision-makers, not just their Hands.”
 A great quote he shared from Robert Steele, “Information costs money.
 Intelligence makes money.”
-A great tipper he recommends is that the insight created by intelligence findings and conclusions be measured or valued through ROI.
+Jan recommends is that the insight created by intelligence findings and conclusions be measured or valued through ROI.
 Jan wrote an article on this topic in the Mar/Apr 2007 Competitive Intelligence Magazine published by SCIP.

 There are three areas where information pros and CI professionals can improve: